Rectal Cancer Treatment in Rochester, NY

-Rochester Colon & Rectal Surgeons treats colorectal cancer through minimally invasive surgery.
-A Rectal Resection removes a portion of the rectum that has cancerous tissue and reconnectes the parts of the rectum that aren't affected by cancer.
-If you would like a screening for rectal or colon cancer, call RCRS at one of our Rochester colorectal office.
+Rochester Colon & Rectal Surgeons treats colorectal cancer through da Vinci minimally invasive surgery.
+A Rectal Resection removes a portion of the rectum that has cancerous tissue and reconnects the parts of the rectum that aren't affected by cancer.
+If you are experiencing symptoms of colorectal cancer and would like to schedule your screening or if you have been recently diagnosed, please call (585) 222-6566 to schedule a consultation at our colorectal surgery center in Rochester, NY.

 Rectal Resection Surgery